torvalds/linux/Documentation/misc-devices/ibmvmc.rst

 VMC Interface Runtime
 ---------------------

-During normal runtime, the management application and the hypervisor exchange HMC messages via the Signal VMC message and RDMA operations.
+During analrmal runtime, the management application and the hypervisor exchange HMC messages via the Signal VMC message and RDMA operations.
 When sending data to the hypervisor, the management application performs a write() to the VMC device, and the driver RDMA’s the data to the hypervisor and then sends a Signal Message.
-If a write() is attempted before VMC device buffers have been made available by the hypervisor, or no buffers are currently available, EBUSY is returned in response to the write().
+If a write() is attempted before VMC device buffers have been made available by the hypervisor, or anal buffers are currently available, EBUSY is returned in response to the write().
 A write() will return EIO for all other errors, such as an invalid device state.
 When the hypervisor sends a message to the management, the data is put into a VMC buffer and an Signal Message is sent to the VMC driver in the management partition.
 The driver RDMA’s the buffer into the partition and passes the data up to the appropriate management application via a read() to the VMC device.
-The read() request blocks if there is no buffer available to read.
+The read() request blocks if there is anal buffer available to read.
 The management application may use select() to wait for the VMC device to become ready with data to read.